pietervdvn/MapComplete/Docs/Layers/school.md

-The question is  What is the target audience for this school?
+The question is  Does this school target students with a special need?
+Which structural facilities does this school have?<div class='subtle'>Ad-hoc

 This rendering asks information about the property  [school:for](https://wiki.openstreetmap.org/wiki/Key:school:for)

-This is rendered with  This is a school for {school:for}
+This is rendered with  This school has facilities for students with {school:for}